Fort Wilkins and Copper Harbor Lighthouse Visitor Information

 Fort Wilkins and the Copper Harbor Lighthouse are located in Fort Wilkins Historic State Park, one mile east of Copper Harbor on U.S. 41.

-Admission to Fort Wilkins and the Copper Harbor Lighthouse is free.
+Admission to Fort Wilkins is free.
 A Michigan State Parks Recreation Passport is required for entry to the park.
-There is a charge for a round-trip boat ride to the Copper Harbor Lighthouse.

-Please allow two hours for your visit to the fort and an additional 90 minutes for the lighthouse tour.
+Please allow two hours for your visit to the fort.
 The park also offers camping, picnicking, hiking and other seasonal activities.

 Pets: Pets accompanied by and under the control of their human friends are welcomed on the grounds of this site.
 Pets may not enter any building.
 For further information, please refer to the DNR web page, Pets in State Park Campgrounds.

-Fifteen buildings at Fort Wilkins and one at Copper Harbor Lighthouse are accessible to people with a mobility impairment.
-Ground transport to the lighthouse is available on request to the DNR park office.
+Fifteen buildings at Fort Wilkins are accessible to people with a mobility impairment.
 An interactive computer provides a tour of areas that cannot be reached by people unable to use stairs.
 Designated parking is available.

 For a walking tour map and the history of the 1844 fort, we recommend the book Fort Wilkins: Today and Yesterday and the 30-minute video, Keweenaw Copper: A Michigan Story.